IBM/ansible-power-aix/roles/power_aix_bootstrap/README.md

 ## Role Variables

-Available variables are listed below, along with default values:
+Available variables are listed below, along with if they are required, type and default values:

     pkgtype (True, str, none)